arkona-technologies/panel-config/README.md

     cascadingIndex: null | number
   }
   ```
-If you let the property `name:""` it will automatically write `Mixer ${index}` inside the mixer display.
-You can choose between different modes, like listed before.
-The belongingIndex and cascadingIndex is normally set to null if you are using MIXER or MIXER_INDEPENDENT mode.
+If you leave the property `name:` blank it will automatically write `Mixer ${index}` inside the mixer display.
+You may choose between different modes, as listed before.
+The belongingIndex and cascadingIndex is normally set to null if you are using *MIXER* or *MIXER_INDEPENDENT* mode.
-But if you want to use the LUMA mode, then you have to specify the selected Luma mixer belongingIndex and cascadingIndex.
+But if you want to use the *LUMA* mode, then you have to specify the selected Luma mixer belongingIndex and cascadingIndex.
 The belongingIndex is need to properly show the right program and preview bus of the BGND mixer which is going to be used as the base level.
-The cascadingIndex is needed to cascade the different Luma keyer levels on each selcted LUMA_KEYER. e.g:
+The cascadingIndex is needed to cascade the different Luma keyer levels on each selcted *LUMA_KEYER*. e.g:
 ```
   "mixerConfigCollection": [
       {"name": "BGND","index":0 ,"mode": "MIXER","belongingIndex": null,"cascadingIndex": null},